 22 Sep Replacing LIBOR

 We’ve used the London Inter-Bank Offered Rate (LIBOR) as a benchmark rate for the past 40 years.
-Now, we’re replacing LIBOR with the Secured Overnight Financing Rate (SOFR).
-Let’s look at how this change came to be.
-The first thing to look at is the difference between the LIBOR Deposit Rate and LIBOR Reset Rate.
+Now, we’re replacing LIBOR and currently, the Secured Overnight Financing Rate (SOFR) looks like its replacement.
+This blog reviews the LIBOR & ISDAfix Scandals and previews SOFR’s viability.

 LIBOR Deposit Rate